 Modeled hurricane landfall frequency distributions shall reflect the Base Hurricane Storm Set used for category 1 to 5 hurricanes and shall be consistent with those observed for each coastal segment of Florida and neighboring states (Alabama, Georgia, and Mississippi).

-Models shall use maximum one-minute sustained 10-meter windspeed when defining hurricane landfall intensity.
+Hurricane models shall use maximum one-minute sustained 10-meter windspeed when defining hurricane landfall intensity.
 This applies both to the Base Hurricane Storm Set used to develop landfall frequency distributions as a function of coastal location and to the modeled winds in each hurricane which causes damage.
-The associated maximum one-minute sustained 10-meter windspeed shall be within the range of windspeeds (in statute miles per hour) categorized by the Saffir-Simpson Scale.
+The associated maximum one-minute sustained 10-meter windspeed shall be within the range of windspeeds (in statute miles per hour) categorized by the Saffir-Simpson Hurricane Wind Scale.

-Saffir-Simpson Hurricane Scale:
+Saffir-Simpson Hurricane Wind Scale: